alumae/kaldi-gstreamer-server/README.md

 to the client.
 A sequence of non-final hypotheses is always followed by a final hypothesis.
 After sendig a final hypothesis, server proceeds to the next segment or closes the connection, if the segment was last.
-Client is reponsible for presneting the results to the user in a way suitable for the application.
+Client is reponsible for presenting the results to the user in a way suitable for the application.